digital-ai/release-integration-sdk-workshop/part-1/lab-2-create-project-repository.md

 We need to initialize a Git repository with this name and note the url.

 This can be done easily from GitHub.
-Just navigate to the mainpage of the [release-integration-template-python](https://github.com/digital-ai/release-integration-template-python) project and find the **Use this template** button, and select **Create new repository**.
+Just navigate to the main page of the [release-integration-template-python](https://github.com/digital-ai/release-integration-template-python) project and find the **Use this template** button, and select **Create new repository**.

 ![Use this tempalte button on GitHub](img/copy-template-on-github.png)